 Temperature controlled coolers and freezers down to -35F with recorders are available for storing raw and finished products.
 Samples can be packaged in cans, plastic containers, or heat-sealed in plastic film for shipment.
 Frozen samples can be shipped with dry ice.
 Project data can be sent to the customer by mail, fax, or the Internet.

 The Pilot Plant contains physical properties laboratory with computer controlled texture presses and viscometers featuring a wide variety of fixtures and load cells for compression, bending, shearing, and tension using quasi-static and dynamic tests including Texture Profile Analysis.
 A digital color meter that measures L*a*b* and reflected spectra is available.

-The plant supports the WSU College of Agricultures programs of Food Science, Food Engineering and Post-harvest Technologies.
+The plant supports the Washington State University’s College of Agricultural, Human, and Natural Resource Sciences (CAHNRS) School of Food Science, Food Engineering and Post-harvest Technologies.
 Engineering services for process design and equipment modification are available through the Department of Biological Systems Engineering.
 The School of Food Science provides microbial and analytical testing services for product safety.
 The School of Food Science has a modern eight booth sensory panel room for product testing.
 Professional sensory consultants are available to develop experimental designs.

 If you need further information, please email School of Food Science.

 The WSU Creamery is located in the Food Quality Building on the WSU Pullman campus.
 Included in the facility is a 455 square-foot room utilized for research and teaching.This room is equipped with steam, ice water, domestic water, electricity and air.

 Some of the available equipment includes small (400-pound) cheese making vats, a steam chest that can hold three 10-gallon milk cans, a batch and continuous ice cream freezer, and milk homogenizer.